Vivify-Ideas/laravel-acl/README.md

 'groups' => array()
 ```

 Every permission can belong to some group.
 You can have groups that belongs to other group.
 Every group can have a route.
-Use next format:
+Use the following format:

 ```php
 array(